 After treating eight abdominal cancer patients this way—including two with a benign form of peritoneal mesothelioma—the research team concludes that this minimally invasive mesothelioma surgery approach is “feasible and safe” in the right patients.

 CRS/HIPEC for Mesothelioma

-The CRS/HIPEC approach to peritoneal mesothelioma surgery involves removing the diseased pleural lining which encases the abdominal organs, as well as other tissue in the abdomen that could be at high risk for hosting mesothelioma tumors.
+The CRS/HIPEC approach to peritoneal mesothelioma surgery involves removing the diseased peritoneal membrane which encases the abdominal organs, as well as other tissue in the abdomen that could be at high risk for hosting mesothelioma tumors.

 It is traditionally performed by making a long abdominal midline incision (a median laparotomy).
 After the surgeon explores the abdomen for tumors, the tumors and peritoneal lining are resected, and a rinse of heated chemotherapy drugs is applied in an attempt to kill any residual mesothelioma cells.